Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/update-baker-mw.rst

 #.
 After the screens explaining baker removal, review the information on the overview screen.
 When you are satisfied, tap **Submit baker transaction**.

 #.
-In the Mobile Wallet, you can see that the transaction has been submitted to the chain.
+The Mobile Wallet shows that the transaction has been submitted to the chain.
 Tap **Finish**.

 ..
 Note::